 During the procedure

-- You might feel pressure in the area where the catheter is inserted, but you shouldn't feel sharp pain.
-Tell your doctor if you do.
-You also won't feel the catheter in your body.
+You might feel pressure in the area where the catheter is inserted.
+You also may feel some mild discomfort when the balloon is inflated.

 After the procedure

 How long you stay in the hospital after angioplasty and stenting depends on why the procedure was done.